Nonminimally coupled ultralight axions as cold dark matter

-The Lagrangian for the non-minimally coupled scalar field, $\phi$, is chosen to be (e.g. Kodama and Sasaki (1984) \cite{KodamaSasaki1984}):
+The Lagrangian for the nonminimally coupled scalar field, $\phi$, is chosen to be (e.g. Kodama and Sasaki \cite{KodamaSasaki1984})

-Here, $g_{\mu\nu}$ is the metric (Eq.~\ref{eq:pert_met}) and $g$ is its determinant. $m_{\phi}$ is the axion mass.
+Here, $g_{\mu\nu}$ is the metric [Eq.~(\ref{eq:pert_met})], $g$ its determinant, and $m_{\phi}$ is the axion mass.
 The last term represents the coupling of the scalar field with the Ricci scalar $R$, with $\xi$ being the dimensionless coupling constant.
-We refer the scalar field to be minimally coupled when $\xi = 0$.
+The scalar field is minimally coupled when $\xi = 0$.
 The scalar field is not coupled to any other component.

-By varying the Lagrangian with the field $\phi$, we obtain the field equation given by:
+By varying the Lagrangian with the field $\phi$, we obtain the field equation given by

 where $\Box$ is the d'Alembert operator.
-We can also compute the scalar field energy-momentum tensor from the Lagrangian by varying it with respect to the metric $g_{\mu\nu}$.
-The energy-momentum tensor is computed to be \cite{KodamaSasaki1984}:
+We can also compute the scalar-field energy-momentum tensor from the Lagrangian by varying it with respect to the metric $g_{\mu\nu}$.
+The energy-momentum tensor is computed to be \cite{KodamaSasaki1984}